Cavalry in the American Civil War: Union cavalry

+One advantage the Union horseman had over his opponent was the centralized horse procurement organization of the army, relieving him of any responsibility for replacing an injured horse.
+This responsibility was first taken over by the government on August 31, 1861, with the Quartermaster Department in charge of supplying horses for the entire army.
+Then in July 1863 the Cavalry Bureau was established specifically with supplying horses and equipment to Union cavalry forces.
+There were six large remount depots created where horses were purchased, sick and injured horses allowed to recuperate, and cavalry units gathered to drill and train.
+The primary depot, located at Giesboro Point along the Potomac River, was 625 acres in size and could handle 30,000 horses.

 Early in the war, the Army of the Potomac did not organize its cavalry regiments into larger formations to perform independent operations, but instead paired them with infantry divisions.
 Here they were often wasted by being used merely as pickets, outposts, orderlies, guards for senior officers, and messengers.
 In July 1862 the first independent brigades were formed but were unfortunately used for many of the same roles.
 The first officer to make effect use of cavalry was Major General Joseph Hooker, who in February 1863 consolidated the Army of the Potomac's cavalry into a dedicated Cavalry Corps under a single commander, George Stoneman.
 Similar developments played out with other Union armies.

 Halfway into the war, during the summer of 1863, the Union cavalry came into its own.
 Widely regarded as inferior to its Southern counterpart up until then, the Battle of Brandy Station, although tactically indecisive, is recognized as the point at which it was acknowledged to have comparable competence.

 In 1864, Philip Sheridan was given command of the Cavalry Corps of the Army of the Potomac, and he deployed his horsemen in a more effective, strategic way than his predecessors.
 Despite the reluctance of his superior, Major General George G. Meade, Sheridan convinced General-in-Chief Ulysses S. Grant to allow him to deploy the cavalry in long-range raids, the first of which, at Yellow Tavern, resulted in the death of Confederate commander Jeb Stuart.
 He later employed his cavalry force effectively in the Valley Campaigns of 1864 and the Appomattox Campaign, in pursuit of Robert E. Lee.